ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 </ExpandableCard>

 <ExpandableCard
-title="Misconception 4: &quot;You can withdraw staked ETH once The Merge occurs.&quot;"
+title="Misconception: &quot;You can withdraw staked ETH once The Merge occurs.&quot;" contentPreview="False.
-contentPreview="False.
 Staking withdrawals are not yet enabled with The Merge.
 These will have to wait until the Shanghai upgrade to follow.">
 Staked ETH, staking rewards to date, and newly issued ETH immediately after The Merge will still be locked on the Beacon Chain without the ability to withdraw.